A low order divergence-free H(div)-conforming finite element method for Stokes flows: Introduction

 \section{Introduction}

-The importance of strong mass conservation has been found in a variety of real-world applications (see, e.g., Linke \cite{linke_collision_2009}, Galvin {\it et al.} \cite{Linke2012}, Linke and Merdon \cite{linke_velocity_2016} and Gauger {\it et al.} \cite{Gauger2019}).
-For incompressible Stokes problems, pointwise mass conservation requires a exactly divergence-free velocity approximation.
-Another related concept is {\it Pressure Robustness} \cite{john_divergence_2017,linke_pressure-robustness_2016,Gauger2019}, which has recently been recognized as similarly fundamental as inf-sup stability.
-In this paper, we design a low (possibly the lowest) order divergence-free and pressure-robust $H(\operatorname{div})$-conforming mixed methods for Stokes problems on general shape-regular simplicial meshes.
+The importance of strong mass conservation has been found in a variety of real-world applications (see, e.g., \cite{linke_collision_2009,Linke2012,linke_velocity_2016}).
+For {the incompressible Stokes problem}, pointwise mass conservation requires an exactly divergence-free velocity approximation.
+Another highly relevant concept is {pressure-robustness} (see, e.g., \cite{john_divergence_2017,linke_pressure-robustness_2016,Gauger2019}), which describes a type of robustness that the velocity error is independent of the pressure.
+In this paper, we design a low order divergence-free and pressure-robust $H(\operatorname{div})$-conforming mixed {method} for {the Stokes problem} on general shape-regular simplicial meshes.